The Learning Planet Academy

 Virginie Ruppin

-It adds another dimension to school and classroom learning.
-We give meaning to the work and effort that students put in; they see that their projects have a real resonance in real life (...)
-If I hadn't been accompanied by the Bâtisseurs approach and team, I don't think I would have been able to change my teaching practices to such an extent.
-No matter how much you want to become a facilitator (...), without Bâtisseurs de Possibles, I find it very complicated.
-I was very well supported by the team.
+It gives a new dimension to school and to classroom learning.
+It gives meaning to the work and the efforts that students put in; they see that their projects truly resonate in real life (…) If I had not been supported myself by the approach and the Bâtisseurs team, I don’t think I would have been able to change my teaching practices to this extent.
+We may want to become facilitators (…), but without Bâtisseurs de Possibles, I find it very complicated.
+I was very well supported by the team

 Béatrice Poignonec

-Master trainer and CE2 teacher
+Teacher trainer and teacher

 Kryss